-Tango with Cally is a weekly radio program hosted by Saint Louis Symphony musician Cally Banham.
+Tango with Cally is a weekly radio program hosted by St. Louis Symphony Orchestra musician Cally Banham.
 She shares tango recordings from the late 1920s to today, along with stories about the history and culture of Tango music and dance.

 July 31 and August 5: Finding Tango in Unexpected Places (rebroadcast) – Tango isn’t limited to Argentine composers and traditional tango instruments like violin and bandoneon.
 The style appealed to Igor Stravinsky, and jazz harmonica player Hugo Diaz, to name just a couple of surprises!
 Cally shares Tango recordings from these two composers at the ends of the spectrum, with classics in between.

 Cally Banham has been a proud member of the St. Louis Symphony Orchestra since 2006, when she was appointed to the Solo English horn position by then-Music Director David Robertson.
 Previously she was Solo English horn with the Buffalo Philharmonic and Orquesta Sinfonica del Estado de Mexico, and Principal Oboe with the Memphis Symphony.
 Cally has performed as a guest in the principal English horn chairs of the New York Philharmonic, Chicago Symphony, Los Angeles Philharmonic, and Cleveland Orchestra.

 In 2013, Cally transformed her hobby of dancing Argentine Tango into a musical pursuit.
 She founded Cortango, a tango/classical/jazz six-piece fusion ensemble.
 Cortango released its debut album, Tandas, in 2015.
 In 2018, Cally co- produced her own solo Christmas album, Cor Christmas, which received extensive radio play on classical stations in the US and Canada.